MahaK21/survey-website/README.md

 **File to edit:** `src/services/googleSheets.ts`

-Replace the URL in line 15:
+Replace the URL in line 15 with your deployment URL you just copied:

 ```typescript
 const response = await fetch('YOUR_DEPLOYMENT_URL_HERE', {